RafikGerges/CEHv10-Notes/05 - Attacking a System -Password Cracking .md

 <u>Windows Security Architecture</u>

-- Authentication credentials stored in SAM file
+- Authentication credentials stored in SAM file in one-way hash
+- Windows Server 2003 AD is vulnerable to rainbow table attack.
 - File is located at C:\windows\system32\config
 - Older systems use LM hashing.
 Current uses NTLM v2 (MD5)
 - Windows network authentication uses Kerberos
 - **LM Hashing**
+  - LM hashes limit the password length to a maximum of 14 characters.
   - Splits the password up.
 If it's over 7 characters, it is encoded in two sections.
   - If one section is blank, the hash will be AAD3B435B51404EE
   - Easy to break if password  is 7 characters or under because you can split the hash